dice-group/ida-pg/librarian/modules/scraper/README.md

 	:ref-from-trigger :some-trigger/my-concept
 	; Used to add a reference attribute from the triggering concept to the created concepts.

+	:allow-incomplete false | true
+	; Whether concepts created via this hook should be validated only after scraping all pages.
     }

    ;; 2.
 Attribute hooks to attach information to concepts: